Crane Lake, Minnesota

 Crane Lake is an unincorporated community in Crane Lake Township, Saint Louis County, Minnesota, United States; located within the Kabetogama State Forest.

 Crane Lake is situated at the southern entry to the Voyageurs National Park; the western entry to the Boundary Waters Canoe Area Wilderness; and an entry into Canada.

-The community is located 27 miles northeast of Orr, along Saint Louis County Roads 23 and 24.
+The community is located 27 mi northeast of Orr, along Saint Louis County Roads 23 and 24.
 Crane Lake is located 45 miles northeast of Cook.
 The northern terminus of County Road 24 is at Crane Lake.